CSchoel/exercise-heap/notes/chat_gpt_prompts.md

 ## Prompts for exercise ideas

 Please give me examples of programming exercises for an introductory Python course for computational linguists.
 The exercises should require to write a single function or class.
 Please list 10 easy, 10 medium, and 10 hard examples.
 Just write one sentence per example that gives a general idea what the exercise should be about.
 The exercises should only require to use the Python standard library and take no more than one hour.

+---

+Can you give me examples of good exercises for an introductory Python course for data analysis and statistics?
+Let's start with simple exercises that only use the Python standard library.
+Give me 20 different exercises, only describing the main idea with a single sentence.

+Please give me 20 more comples examples, involving libaries like numpy and pandas and having more specific problems that are closer to real-world applications.
+Focus more on data analysis than on statistics and make at least half the exercises about string-based data.

+---